Root Canals Are Performed throughout the World to Preserve Teeth

 The only alternative available for root canal treatments is extraction, which brings upon the patient several issues and significant expenditure when searching for tooth replacement solutions.
 Patients are unlikely to experience any pain during the procedure because of anesthesia administered.
 However, patients will experience mild discomfort after the process for a few days until they have healed entirely.

 Undergoing root canal treatment will ensure many benefits to patients, which will allow efficient chewing, natural appearance, regular biting force, and sensation, and protect the other teeth from excessive wear and tear.
-Tara Dental Group Belaire, TX, recommends root canals to relieve pain experienced by the patient and not to cause any discomfort as patients usually perceive.
+Tara Dental Group Bellaire, TX, recommends root canals to relieve pain experienced by the patient and not to cause any discomfort as patients usually perceive.

 How Is Root Canal Performed?

-Root canals are performed when the dentist in Belaire removes the infected pulp and the nerve in the root of the tooth.
+Root canals are performed when the dentist in Bellaire removes the infected pulp and the nerve in the root of the tooth.
 The canal is cleaned and shaped before placing a filling and sealing the space.
 The patient’s regular dentist will place a dental crown on the tooth to protect it from damages and restore it to its original function.

 What Can Be Expected After Root Canal?